PRX/Porter/README.md

 If a job includes any serialized jobs, they are executed after all job result callbacks have been sent.
 Each serialized job is sent to the SNS topic mentioned previously.
 As such, the serialized executions are entirely decoupled from the initial execution.
 It will do nothing to ensure, and have no visibility into, the progress or success of the serialized jobs.
 Aside from this, including serialized jobs in a job has no impact on the job itself; callbacks will not indicate in any way that a job included serialized jobs, and individual tasks will not be aware of any of the future work that is expected to occur.

-When constructing jobs that include serialized jobs, it is constructor's responsibility to build sequential jobs with meaningful values.
+When constructing jobs that include serialized jobs, it's the constructor's responsibility to build sequential jobs with meaningful values.
 If the serialized job needs to do work on the result of the initial job's task, the two job definitions must be explicitly constructed in such a way that the resulting file of the task and the source file of the serialized job align.

 In some cases it could be acceptable or beneficial for a job and some of its serialized jobs to share a job ID, but this would depend enitrely on how the app that sent the job works, and how it handles the callbacks.